umputun/spot/README.md

 - Debug mode to print out the commands to be executed, output of the commands, and all the other details.
 - A single binary with no dependencies.

+## Getting Started

+- Install SimploTask by running `go install github.com/umputun/simplotask` or download the latest release from the [Releases]() page.
+- Create a configuration file, as shown in the example above, and save it as config.yml.
+-  Run SimploTask using the following command: `spot`.
+This will execute all the tasks defined in the default `spot.yml` file for the `default` target with a concurrency of 1.
+- To execute a specific task, use the `-t` flag: `spot -t deploy-things`.
+This will execute only the `deploy-things` task.
+- To execute a specific task for a specific target, use the `-t` and `-d` flags: `spot -t deploy-things -d prod`.
+This will execute only the `deploy-things` task for the `prod` target.

 ## Options